 Adults have many more options for lunches than do children.
 This is especially true if your break-room has a refrigerator, microwave, and a sink to wash dishes.

 There are numerous vegan soup cups and canned soups that you can bring, that can help complete your meals.
 The entire line of Dr. McDougall’s Right Foods soup cups are vegan.
 Keen One Quinoa makes an organic Quinoa Cup with a whopping 11 grams of protein.
 Many of Amy’s canned soups are vegan (check the label.)
 If you’ve got a refrigerator and a microwave at work, consider bringing frozen burritos.

 Amy’s also makes a delicious vegan organic bean and rice burrito, which Trader Joe’s apparently sells under its own brand name in two packs at a much lower price.
 The Trader Joe’s version is called, “Trader Jose’s Mildly Spiced Vegetable Burritos.”

 Also consider Indian-style lunch pouches, which can be microwaved in just a couple minutes.
-Tasty Bite’s Chana Masala and Kung Pao are both vegan and worth trying.
-Tasty Bite’s Kung Pao gets mixed reviews but their Chana Masala is indistinguishable from what you’d get at most inexpensive Indian restaurants.
+Tasty Bite’s Chana Masala is especially worth trying.
+It’s cheap, ultra-convenient, and indistinguishable from what you’d get at most inexpensive Indian restaurants.